EMBEDDIA/embeddia-toolkit/README.md

 Additional information: https://github.com/EMBEDDIA/RaKUn

-### Named Entity Extraction
-Names of people, organizations, and locations are called named entities.
-These are often the most important pieces of information people search for in articles.
-Luckily, they can be automatically extracted from text with modern machine learning tools.
-Our tools use several different modern approaches to extract named entities in several languages.

 ### Named Entity Extractor (Croatian)
 The tool extracts named entities (people, places, organizations) using deep neural networks.
 It was trained on a set of labelled Croatian news articles.